What is stomatitis?

-As the disease progresses, ulceration and bleeding develop.
+As the disease progresses, ulceration and bleeding develop in the mouth.

 The veterinarian will perform a complete physical and oral exam and obtain a medical history from you.

-- X-ray – To check the condition of the dental roots and bones.
+- Dental x-rays: To check the condition of the dental roots and bones.
 Stomatitis often affects the molars and pre-molars more than the canines and incisors.

-Stomatitis is very difficult to treat, and response to many treatments are poor.
+Stomatitis is very difficult to cure and the response to many treatments are poor.
 Address the cause, if one has been established.

 - Professional cleaning of the teeth under anaesthesia as periodontal disease can cause or at least contribute to stomatitis.
-After the clean, the gums and the teeth are washed with Chlorhexidine.
+After the cleaning, the gums and the teeth are washed with chlorhexidine.

 - Long term, systemic antibiotic therapy.
 Common choices include amoxicillin/clavulanic acid, doxycycline, metronidazole, and clindamycin.